gostaticanalysis/nilerr/README.md

 }
 ```

-`nilerr` also finds codes which are returning error and checking either error is nil.
+`nilerr` also finds code which returns error even though it checks that error is nil.

 ```go
 func f() error {